Making additions to inventory on QuickBooks or QuickBooks Online can be a little complicated at first.

 Turn on inventory tracking

-Before diving into inventory accounting and adding inventory to QuickBooks Online, you’ll need to do some foundational work.
+Before diving into inventory accounting and adding inventory to QuickBooks Online, you’ll need to do some foundational work to configure inventory preferences.
+This will also help you sync inventory with online store sites down the road.

-Here are a few of the settings that need tweaking:
+Here are a few of the settings you need to tweak:

 Add your inventory products

-Now that you’ve configured your QuickBooks Online, you’ll be able to add inventory or non-inventory items easily.
+Now that you’ve configured your QuickBooks Online settings, you’ll be able to add inventory or non-inventory items easily.

-Adding inventory items to QuickBooks Online happens similarly to QuickBooks Desktop, so the guide above can help.
+Adding inventory items to QuickBooks Online is similar to QuickBooks Desktop, so the guide above will help.
+For each item, be sure to include a:

 However, adding non-inventory items or services to track is slightly different – here’s how:

-- From the Category drop-down menu, select the relevant tags and titles.
+3. From the “Category” drop-down menu, select the relevant tags and titles for you to sell items from inventory.

-- Tick the I sell this product/service to my customers box and add a description in the provided field.
+4. Tick the “Sell this product/service to my customers” box and add a description in the provided field.

-- Enter a sales price for your service and select an Income account for tracking purposes.
+5. Enter a selling price for your service and the income account selection for tracking purposes.

-- Choose the relevant taxation options and Save your work.
+6. Choose the relevant tax options and save your work.

 Keep track of what sells

-After inputting all the inventory items in QuickBooks, you’ll be able to track all sales transactions.
+After inputting all the inventory items in QuickBooks, it’s important to monitor inventory turnover rate and review inventory levels monthly.
+That way, you’ll be able to survey, audit, and track product sales transactions much easier.

 You can do this through invoices or receipts, depending on how your customer wants to pay.